-0:00:04.1 Raghu Nandakumara: Welcome to The Segment: A Zero Trust Leadership podcast.
-I'm your host, Raghu Nandakumara, Head of Industry Solutions at Illumio, the Zero Trust Segmentation Company.
-Today, I'm joined by Dr. Chase Cunningham, also known as Dr. Zero Trust, Chief Strategy Officer at Ericom Software and former Forrester analyst.
-Prior to his role at Ericom, Chase was VP and principal analyst at Forrester Research where he focused on security operations center planning, counter threat operations, encryption, network security, and Zero Trust concept and implementation.
+0:00:04.1 Raghu Nandakumara: Welcome to the Segment, a Zero Trust Leadership podcast.
+I'm your host, Raghu Nandakumara, head of Industry Solutions at Illumio, the Zero Trust segmentation company.
+Today I'm joined by Dr. Chase Cunningham, also known as Dr. Zero Trust, chief Strategy Officer at Ericom Software and former Forrester Analyst.
+As the Chief strategy officer for Ericom, Chase is responsible for developing, leading, communicating, executing, and maintaining the corporate strategy.
+In his role, he functions as a servant leader, strategic thinker and doer, ensuring that execution strategies support the overall vision of the company.
+Prior to his role at Ericom, Chase was VP and principal analyst at Forrester Research where he focused on security operations center planning, counter threat operations, encryption, network security, and zero trust concepts and implementation.
 Over the years, Chase has also held various threat research and intelligence roles with organizations like Armour, Accenture, and the National Security Agency.
-Today, Chase is joining us to talk about the evolution of the Zero Trust framework, how to get Zero Trust right, and what organizations get wrong when mapping out their Zero Trust strategies.
-Everyone loves a good origin story, right?
-So let's hear the Dr. Zero Trust origin story.
+Today, Chase is joining us to talk about the evolution of the Zero Trust framework, how to get zero trust right, and what organizations get wrong when mapping out their zero trust strategies.
+Everyone loves a good origin story, right, so let's hear the Dr. Zero trust origin story.

 0:01:31.1 Raghu Nandakumara: Nice, nice.
-So this is the Zero Trust podcast; we're going to end up talking about Zero Trust.
-What was your exposure to Zero Trust - was that directly related to what you got up to at Forrester or were you exposed to this prior to that as well?
+So right, like this is the Zero Trust podcast, so we're gonna end up talking about Zero Trust, right.
+What was your exposure to Zero Trust - was that very directly related to what you got up to at Forrester or were you exposed to this prior to that as well?

 0:03:01.9 Raghu Nandakumara: Yeah, absolutely.
-And I would say as a practitioner, I'd say that John Kindervag sort of laid the foundations for the modern definition of Zero Trust.
+And I would say as kind of a practitioner, right, I'd say that sort of John Kindervag sort of laid the foundations for sort of the modern definition of Zero Trust.
 I would say that you more than probably anyone else did most to really take that mainstream.
-So how do you now feel that this baby that you nurtured is finally starting to walk on its two feet?
+So how do you now feel that this sort of, this baby that you nurtured is finally starting to walk on its two feet?

 0:03:30.3 Chase Cunningham: To stumble along.